-Reddit is broken up into over a million communities known as “subreddits,” each covering a different topic.
-The name of a subreddit begins with /r/, which is part of the URLs that Reddit uses. /r/nba, for example, is a subreddit where people talk about the National Basketball Association, while /r/boardgames is a subreddit for people to discuss board games.
+Reddit is broken up into more than a million communities known as “subreddits,” each of which covers a different topic.
+The name of a subreddit begins with /r/, which is part of the URLs that Reddit uses.
+For example, /r/nba is a subreddit where people talk about the National Basketball Association, while /r/boardgames is a subreddit for people to discuss board games.
 Those are straightforward subreddits, but they can get weird, such as /r/birdswitharms, a subreddit devoted to pictures of birds…with arms.
-Or /r/ooer, a subreddit which we find inexplicable (and a bit painful to look at).

 If you’re just looking at Reddit for the first time, you may be a bit confused by what you are seeing, so here’s a quick rundown.
 The homepage (or “front page”) shows you various posts that are currently trending on the site, pulled from a variety of subreddits.
 You can click the sort button in the upper left to sort by posts that are “hot” (trending), new, controversial, and more.

-Anyone with a Reddit account can create a subreddit, for any topic (as long as it stays within the site’s community guidelines).
-Subreddits are managed by “moderators,” volunteers who can edit the appearance of a particular subreddit, dictate what types of content are allowed in the sub, and even remove posts or content or ban users from the subreddit.
+Anyone with a Reddit account can create a subreddit for any topic, as long as it stays within the site’s community guidelines.
+Subreddits are managed by moderators (“mods” for short), volunteers who can edit the appearance of a particular subreddit, dictate what types of content are allowed in the sub, and even remove posts or content or ban users from the subreddit.
 Reddit as a whole is governed by the admins, employees of Reddit who have vast powers across the site, including the ability to strip moderators of their privileges and even ban entire subreddits from the site.

 Next to a post, you’ll likely see up and down arrows, as well as a number.
 Users click the arrows to upvote or downvote posts, increasing or decreasing their visibility, and the number reflects the current sum of upvotes and downvotes.
 Reddit users can also upvote and downvote other users’ comments, and every account has a “karma” number tied to it, which indicates how much karma their comments have received in total.
 Karma doesn’t get you hip Reddit swag or anything like that, but it does help to boost your standing in the Reddit community.
-Be proud of your Karma!
-(Or don’t; one could argue it’s a vapid number that merely shows how skilled you are at pleasing the crowd.)
+Be proud of your karma!

 Hey, everyone: I'll be taking your questions online today.
 Ask yours here: http://t.co/pcwZHo3O -bo